Mahmoud-Rehan/simple_shell/README.md

-# simple_shell
 Simple shell project

+by your friendly neighbourhood Mahmoud Rehan